 If you are interested in applying to the Washington Semester Program, you should talk

 to your college advisor and the director of your school's honors program to determine

 how the Washington Semester Program's academic credit will apply to your individual

 It is hard to know what exact expenses to anticipate, since it differs from student to student.
 In general, typical expenses associated with the semester are:

-- Housing Expenses - Washington Intern Semester Housing (WISH) management company owns the house at 225 Constitution Ave.
-NE, where the students live.
-At orientation, we will collect a $300 non-refundable processing fee payable to WISH.
+Housing Expenses - Washington Intern Semester Housing (WISH) management company owns the house where the students live.
 The cost of housing varies each year.
-Students should budget between $4,700 and $5,000 plus a refundable $200 security deposit.
+Students should budget between five thousand to fifty-five hundred .
 This includes all utilities, internet access, furnishings, basic kitchen supplies, and monthly cleaning.
-Students will be billed by WISH a month before the semester begins.
 WISH understands that many students use scholarship money to help pay for housing, which often is not available to the student until after the semester begins.
-A payment schedule for housing can be worked out directly through the WISH office by calling Mr. Paul Sarna at 202-548-2720.
+A payment schedule for housing can be worked out directly through the WISH office.